The Target Triple

 Sub-architectures of an architecture are used to represent different versions of

 the same architecture.
-For example, mips
+For example, mips has the sub architecture mipsr6 which

 corresponds to the MIPS Release 6 architecture.
 Release 6 differs from previous releases